ccardea/stt/index.md

 *A lightweight Python script for recording time spent working on projects.
 It is designed for a single user on a Linux system.*

 ## Motivation
-I wanted to track how much time I'm spending on projects.
-It occurred to me that employers might be interested in that too.
-I probably could have used one of the more than 10,000 time tracker projects listed on PyPi, but I also needed a project to refresh my SQL skills.
+I wanted to track how much time I spend working on projects.
+I probably could have used one of the more than 10,000 time tracker projects listed on PyPi, but I also needed a project to get me started using SQL again.
 Finally I wanted some example code that would be easy to download and run.
 Thus, Simple Time Tracker was born.

 ## Lightweight Features
 - Single user.